openstack/nova/doc/source/admin/config-drive.rst

 VMware.
 The Bare Metal service also supports the config drive.

-- To use config drives with libvirt or VMware, you must first install the :command:`genisoimage` package on each compute host.
-Use the :oslo.config:option:`mkisofs_cmd` config option to set the path where you install the :command:`genisoimage` program.
-If :command:`genisoimage` is in the same path as the :program:`nova-compute` service, you do not need to set this flag.
+- To use config drives with libvirt or VMware, you must first install the :command:`xorrisofs` package on each compute host.
+Use the :oslo.config:option:`mkisofs_cmd` config option to set the path where you install the :command:`xorrisofs` program.
+If :command:`xorrisofs` is in the same path as the :program:`nova-compute` service, you do not need to set this flag.